Rwanda asylum plan: Legal challenge

+The ECHR intervention under their "Rule 39" has been described as an example of a pyjama injunction.

+Cancellation

+After calling the 2024 general election, Sunak stated that no deportation flights would take place before the election, but that they would take place if the Conservative Party were re-elected.
+Keir Starmer, leader of the Labour Party, pledged to end the scheme if elected.
+Following Labour's victory in the election, Starmer confirmed that he would scrap the Rwanda scheme, saying it was "dead and buried before it started", and would be replaced by the Border Security Command.
+In August 2025, Starmer's government announced the United Kingdom–France one in, one out plan as part of a larger plan to replace the Rwanda plan.

+The plan is reported to have cost £700 million.
+Under it, a total of four asylum seekers went to Rwanda, all voluntarily.

+During his unsuccessful bid to become Conservative Party leader following the 2024 election, James Cleverly pledged to revive the Rwanda plan if he was elected and the Conservatives returned to government.

 Reception

 United Kingdom

 A YouGov poll, reported on 14 April 2022, found that 42% of those questioned disagreed with the plan, while 35% were in support.
 Results differed depending on what political party members of the public supported.
-The majority of Conservative supporters agreed with the scheme, whereas the majority of Brexiteers, Remainers, Liberal Democrat supporters and Labour supporters were opposed.
+The majority of Conservative supporters and Brexiteers agreed with the scheme, whereas the majority of Remainers, Liberal Democrat supporters and Labour supporters were opposed.
 Labour voters in the Red Wall and Wales were most likely to agree with the policy out of the party's supporters.
 People in Scotland and London, as well as young people nationwide, opposed the scheme the most.
 In contrast, the elderly gave it the most support.
 By 13 June 2022, a YouGov poll reported that 44% of those questioned supported the plan, and that 40% were opposed to it.
+A further poll by YouGov on 30 June 2023 indicated 42% in support and 39% opposed.

 Demonstrations were held outside the Home Office the day the policy was announced and charities warned of Rwanda's human rights violations.
-The Rwanda deportation flight was to have been carried out by Privilege Style, a Spanish based charter operator who has previously conducted deportation flights for the Home Office.
+The Rwanda deportation flight was to have been carried out by Privilege Style, a Spanish-based charter operator that had previously conducted deportation flights for the Home Office.
 Seven airline operators have been identified as providing contract services for such flights the previous year.
+Privilege Style later announced that it would not be making the requested deportation flights due to a campaign by pressure group Freedom from Torture.